 Protect Your Business with Cloud-Based Business Solutions

-With the declaration of enhanced community quarantine in the entire Luzon in response to Covid-19 spread, how prepared was your business?
-What did you do in response?
-Would your projects slip through the cracks?
-Would this interruption severely impact your productivity and revenues?
+With the declaration of enhanced community quarantine in the entire Luzon in response to COVID spread, how prepared was your business?
+Did your projects slip through the cracks?
+Did it severely impact your productivity and revenues?

-Business continuity and disaster recovery often take a back-seat to the day-to-day operational challenges of most businesses.
-Anyway, who would have thought that the world will be taken by surprise by a pandemic?
+Business continuity and disaster recovery often take a back seat to the day-to-day operational challenges of most businesses.

-Continuity Central highlights all the scenarios that businesses are facing right now.
+Continuity Central highlights all the scenarios that businesses are facing due to the pandemic:

 - Business interruption issues

 - Internal and external communications